blueambr/webpack-modules/README.md

 To change loaders, plugins or their options you have to search for their analogues or documentation on the internet. _Webpack Modules_ does not use any custom logic (only a few helper functions) in webpack config, so you should be able to easily change it to your needs, having option to completely override the whole functionality and concept.

-## Storybook, huh?
+## Storybook

-Yes, _Storybook_!
-In order to make it work I had to rack my brain a bit, but the result was definitely worth it.
-What we have is two almost absolutely separated environments being _Webpack Modules_ with its webpack configs and _Storybook_ with its webpack configs (hidden in its packages, but available through its config files in the `.storybook` folder).
+_WM_ has two almost absolutely separated environments being the webpack one with our custom configs and the _Storybook_ one with its configs (hidden in its packages, but available through its config files in the `.storybook` folder).
 The reason we need two of them is that _Storybook_ never was about **building** websites, it is about **showing** them, while _Webpack Modules_ being able to **show** websites is everything about **building** them.

 In order to deliver the best experience possible to our clients and to our non-frontend colleagues we have to make an effort to help them feel welcomed and _Storybook_ does exactly that.

-To make it work with _WM_ I made use of the [storypug](https://storybook.js.org/addons/storypug) addon.
+To make it work with _WM_ we made use of the [storypug](https://storybook.js.org/addons/storypug) addon.
 While being quite simple, it is powerful and is the base of this integration, so make sure to check out how to work with it.

-For the presentation purposes I've extended the basic page/components example.
-Now we also have the `04-pages` folder in `components`.
-This folder exists exclusively for _Storybook_.
-This way we have a place to display components inside pages.
-To check out how to work with _WM_ and _Storybook_ together you can and should browse the example components I've created.
-You can run _WM_ instance and _Storybook_ instance simultaneously to test the things out.
-I have also added [Swiper](https://swiperjs.com/) with the `slider` component to show a way to work with packages and dependencies.
+To find out how to work with _WM_ and _Storybook_ together you can and should browse the example components, which are the part of the initial _WM_ setup.
+You can run _WM_ and _Storybook_ instances simultaneously to test the things out.

-Have in mind, that the way I work with _Storybook_ and _WM_ in the example is only an example.
-It is something you can use as a starting point, but I'm sure there is plenty space to make it better and that's what I will be doing in the future.
+Have in mind, that the way the example components are made with _Storybook_ and _WM_ is only an **example**.
+It is something you can use as a starting point, but there is plenty space to make it better and more suitable for your or your project's needs.
 Different projects have different requirements and that's where _WM_ flexibility will come in handy.

 You can use either _WM_ or _Storybook_ and even delete one of them, if you want, at all, if you don't need it.
 Just make sure you know what you are doing and it is exactly what you need 😉

 As a final note I want to remind, that it is quite important, nice and useful to have a UI for display purposes, but it is much more important to have a working environment, which gets things done.
-And it is exactly the purpose of this integration, so while working on the website, don't forget to deliver some stories with it and while working on stories, don't forget, that the website won't build itself.
+And it is exactly the purpose of this integration, so while working on the website, don't forget to deliver some stories with it and while working on the stories, don't forget, that the website won't build itself.

 ## Dependencies